pduranti/mercadolibre.github.com/_posts/guide/authentication/2012-04-10-authentication-and-authorization.markdown

 - Authentication
 ---

-Authentication gives your app the ability to know the identity of a MELI user, and to read and write data via MELI's APIs.
+Authentication gives your app the ability to know the identity of a MELI user, and to read and write data via MELI's API.
 The platform uses [OAuth 2.0](http://tools.ietf.org/pdf/draft-ietf-oauth-v2-12.pdf) for authentication and authorization.
-A successful authentication flow results in your application obtaining a user access token which can be used to make requests to MELI's APIs.
+A successful authentication flow results in your application obtaining a user access token which can be used to make requests to MELI's API.

 <div class="contents">
 <h5>Table of Contents</h5>